 Suzanne, Global Supply Chain Performance Manager in London, is approaching retirement.
 After paying EUR 4000 for professional tax guidance, she got identical advice from an AI.

-An excited Marcus in HR brought Tjerk the results of a market-research assignment, given to a job applicant.
+An excited Marcus in HR brought Tjerk the results of a market-research assignment given to a job applicant.
 The candidate had used AI to forecast the strategies of the organization’s major competitors.
-Tjerk struggled to hide his shock at the revealed insights.
+Tjerk struggled to hide his shock at the insights.

-Michaela, executive assistant to the Head of Finance in Paris, is relieved to be no longer responsible for knowledge management processes.
+Michaela, executive assistant to the Head of Finance in Paris, is relieved to be no longer responsible for knowledge management.
 Notes and reports now go through unfiltered to everyone in the room – and to some who were not.

 Maria is an ambitious junior lawyer in Milan.
 She had spent most of her time on document review.
-With AI-automation she now deals only with those flagged as uncertain; and is building a different, and sharper, judgment on risk than her predecessors.
+With AI-automation she now deals only with those flagged as uncertain; and is building a different, and sharper, judgment on risk than any predecessor.

 Gasim in the Omani Logistics Centre monitors global freight.
 Previously he would escalate half of all non-conforming movements.
 With AI support, he now deals with 90% of exceptions himself.